manuelkiessling/manuel.kiessling.net/content/2025-04-03-how-seasoned-developers-can-achieve-great-results-with-ai-coding-agents.md

 Note how this explains a lot of context relevant to the task, and how it implicitly sets some constraints on how and where different parts of the feature need to be implemented.

-Also note what's *not* described; I don't go into much detail as to *what* data exactly needs to be displayed, and *how* exactly it needs to be displayed.

-From my experience, this works well as a starting point in cases like these: It's safe to assume that any cutting-edge large-language model has "seen" myriads of "presentations of subscription contract data on a web UI" during its training, so combining the general notion of "I need this data to be presented in a table-like overview" with "here is our official style guide" usually results in a visually and information-wise very good first user interface.

 There is also a good deal of *implicit* requirements and constraints that I feed into the Cursor prompt at the start of a new coding session: by adding existing files with implementations of a similar nature as the feature that needs to be created, and mentioning these to Cursor as "sources of inspiration (if needed)" —  this then sets the tone for the way that the underlying AI will approach a new implementation:

 > I'm also providing additional files like those from the styleguide, the UI navigation management service, and so on.
 Also consider the files from other, existing features I have provided as a guideline and inspiration.